dell-asm/dell-dell_iom/docs/README.markdown

 		- [Dell IOM operations](#Dell-IOM-operations)

 ## Overview
-The Dell IOM switch module is designed to extend the support for managing Dell IOM switch configuration using Puppet and its Network Device functionality.
+The Dell IOM switch module is designed to extend the support for managing Dell PowerEdge M I/O Aggregator or Dell Force10 MXL 10/40GbE Switch IO Module configuration using Puppet and its Network Device functionality.

 The Dell IOM switch module has been written and tested against the following Dell IOM switch models.
 However, this module may be compatible with other models and their firmware versions.
--IOA/MXL(software version 9.2(0.2)))
+-Dell PowerEdge M I/O Aggregator(software version 9.2(0.2))
+-Dell Force10 MXL 10/40GbE Switch IO Module(software version 9.2(0.2))
 However, this module may be compatible with other models & their software versions.